 Our guides are college-educated Bhutanese, proficient in English, and trained and licensed by local tourism authorities.
-Just as important, they are friendly and committed to deliver the best services.
+Just as important, they are friendly and committed to delivering the best services.

 International and internal airfares:

-From Kathmandu and Delhi also there are 5-6 flights a week depending on the season.
+From Kathmandu and Delhi also there are four or five flights a week depending on the season.
 You need to book your international airfare to Bangkok (or Delhi or Kathmandu) on your own and we will take care of the flight onwards.
 Please, do not buy your international airfare until Bhutan flight schedule is available.

 Passport and Visa

-Your passport must be valid for at least 6 months beyond the last day of your trip and there must be 2 blank visa pages on your passport for the visa sticker, entry and exit seals.
-Bhutan visa is pre-processed by Far & High Adventure Travel and we will get clearance for you 3-4 weeks prior your trip date.
+Your passport must be valid for at least six months beyond the last day of your trip, and there must be two blank visa pages on your passport for the visa sticker, entry and exit seals.
+We will apply a Bhutan visa for you and will email you an electronic version about three weeks before your trip date.
+You will need to print it out and bring along.
 Your passport gets actual visa seal upon arrival at the Paro airport.
-If you are traveling via Indian cities, you need to obtain Indian visa beforehand as India does not grant visa on arrival.
-If you are traveling via Kathmandu, Nepal, you can obtain Nepal visa upon arrival.
+If you are traveling via Indian cities, you need to obtain an Indian visa before you leave home.
+If you are flying via Kathmandu, Nepal, you can obtain Nepal visa upon arrival.

 Note on Itinerary